risan/http-client/README.md

 ### Send Multipart Form Data

-To send a multipart form data body, all you have to do is set the header content type to `multipart/form-data`.
+To send a multipart form data body, all you have to do is set the header content-type to `multipart/form-data`.

 ```js
 import HttpClient from '@risan/http-client';